 The protest didn’t lead to any immediate change to Miss America.
 However, its widespread coverage did draw public attention to the women’s rights movement.
 Some of this coverage inaccurately reported that women had burned bras at the protest, giving rise to the “bra-burner” stereotype used to malign women’s rights activism and belittle feminists’ concerns.
 Although the protesters did have a “freedom trash can” into which they could throw bras, mascara and other supposed symbols of oppression, they did not burn any of these.

-Roberts was surprised when she heard Miss America was getting rid of the bathing suit competition, and speculates that the decision has more to do with the #MeToo movement than the famous protest 50 years ago.
+Roberts was surprised when it was announced in June 2018 that Miss America was getting rid of the bathing suit competition, and speculated that the decision had more to do with the #MeToo movement than the famous protest in 1968.
 The chair of Miss America’s board of directors is Gretchen Carlson, whose allegations of sexual harassment at Fox News led to Roger Ailes’ firing in 2016.

 “We are no longer a pageant; we are a competition,” Carlson announced on Good Morning America this week.
 “We will no longer judge our candidates on their outward physical appearance.
 That’s huge.”